vita-student-projects/3d_human_pose_estimation_gr15/README.md

 Remarks
 - This procedure was tested on Ubuntu 20.04 and 22.04 machines; we experiences unresolvable issues when trying this set-up in Windows
-- For training and evaluation, further dataset-downloads are necessary (see below)
+- For training and evaluation, further dataset-downloads are necessary (see above)

 # Usage Guide

+To comply with submission requirements, we generated the files [train.py](train.py), [inference.py](inference.py) and [dataset.py](dataset.py).
+These are just dummy-files that execute the scripts presented below via python subprocessing.
+It is recommended **not** to use them but to follow the instructions below.

 ## Webcam Demo
 In order to execute a minimal webcam-inference demo, run
 ```bash